-Designed to develop a knowledge and understanding of the methods and principles used in distinguishing correct from incorrect reasoning.
-Three major areas will be stressed: (1) the uses of language and fallacies, (2) deduction, and (3) induction.
-No prerequisite: may be taken concurrently with PHIL 121.
+Designed to develop a knowledge and understanding of the methods and principles used to distinguish correct from incorrect reasoning.
+Three areas are stressed: (1) the uses of language and fallacies, (2) deduction, and (3) induction.
+May be taken concurrently with PHIL 121.
 (IAI H4 906) (3 credit, 3 lecture, 0 lab)